1 Peter Comments

 • God’s grace and mercy

 After a few readings, divide 1 Peter into paragraphs as you see it.
 A paragraph is usually several sentences—probably two to five verses—dealing with one aspect of a larger subject.
-As para-graphs in the first half of the first chapter, I suggest the following: verses 1–2, 3–5, 6–9, and 10–12.
-Summarize or restate each paragraph in your own words and give it a title.
-For example, your title and restatement of 1:1–2 might be like this:
+As para-graphs in the first half of the first chapter, for example, I suggest verses 1–2, 3–5, 6–9, and 10–12.
+After you study each section of the book, I will ask you to summarize or restate each of its paragraphs in your own words.
+Right now try summarizing 1:1–2.
+Then compare your summary to the title and summary that follow.

 1:1-2 Greeting.
 The apostle Peter writes to God’s people scattered as aliens in Asia Minor, chosen according to God’s purpose and set apart by His Spirit to obey Messiah.